Parul-Mann/AR-Filters/README.md

 # AR-Filters
-AR Filters made with Spark AR Studio, published on social to spread information about social causes.
+AR Filters made with Spark AR Studio, published on media platforms to spread awareness about social causes.

 ## Tech Stacks